nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 **Further Consideration 2**: If a participant wants to redo the practice trials, would the stimulus words on the second practice be new randomized words?

-### You are now ready to proceed with Worksheet G3!
-You can access these in the comppedagogy repo.